minetest-mods/digtron/README.txt

 Facing of a digger head is significant; it will excavate material from the node on the spinning grinder wheel face of the digger head.
 Generally speaking, you'll want these to face forward - though having them aimed to the sides can also be useful.

-Digger heads can have a period and offset defined if you want them to punch regularly-spaced holes.
-Note that diggers aimed forward should generally always have a period of 1, otherwise the digging machine may be unable to move.
+Digger heads come in both regular and "intermittent" versions, each of which is craftable from the other.
+The intermittent version can have a period and offset defined if you want them to punch regularly-spaced holes.
+Note that diggers aimed forward should generally always be the regular kind (or have a period of 1), otherwise the digging machine may be unable to move.

 Soft Material Digger Head
 ----------------

 This specialized digger head is designed to excavate only softer material such as sand or gravel.
 It has no period/offset settings; it will always attempt to dig sand when it's present in its target node.
-It leaves all other types of nodes alone. (in technical terms, this digger digs nodes belonging to the "crumbly", "choppy", "snappy", "oddly_diggable_by_hand" and "fleshy" groups)
+It leaves all other types of nodes alone.
+In technical terms, this digger digs nodes belonging to the "crumbly", "choppy", "snappy", "oddly_diggable_by_hand" and "fleshy" groups.
+It also comes in regular and "intermittent" versions.

 The intended purpose of this digger is to be aimed at the ceiling or walls of a tunnel being dug, making spaces to allow shoring nodes to be inserted into unstable roofs but leaving the wall alone if it's composed of a more stable material.